-&lt;sup>3 The petitioner would have one year to file his petition if his claim arose on or after December 24, 2017.
+&lt;sup>2 The petitioner would have one year to file his petition if his claim arose on or after December 24, 2017.
 If his claim arose prior to December 24, 2017, he would only have 60 days within which to present his claim.

-April 7, 2021 to support this exception.
+Finally, Nottingham attempts to invoke the newly-recognized constitutional right exception.
+Generally, this exception is only applicable when the United States Supreme Court or the Pennsylvania Supreme Court not only recognizes a new constitutional right but also expressly holds that the decision recognizing the right will apply retroactively.
+Nottingham, however, fails to set forth any citation to a case that was decided on or after April 7, 2021 to support this exception.
 Instead, he claims that the court lacked jurisdiction to enter a judgment against him due to a lack of valid service of process, citing civil cases from the Pennsylvania Superior Court from 1992 and 1996-one of which, the Cintas Corp. case was reversed by the Pennsylvania Supreme Court-and that he was thrice put in jeopardy but he does not cite any cases for this position.
 Superior Court decisions do not satisfy the newly recognized constitutional right exception.
 Commonwealth v.
 Brandon, 51 A.3d 231, 235-236 (Pa.
 Super.
 2012).